 Outsourced: In A Twist, Some San Francisco Tech Jobs Are Moving To India

 In San Francisco, companies will pay six-figure salaries to entry-level tech workers from all over the world.
-So this might come as a surprise: A public university there is laying off some of its own IT staff and sending their jobs to a contractor headquartered in India.
+So this might come as a surprise: A public university there is laying off some of its own IT staff and sending their jobs to a contractor with headquarters in India.

 Until recently, Hank Nguyen's daughter wanted to follow in his footsteps and work in tech.
 Last spring, she was accepted into the University of California system.